ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/query-view.markdown

 {NOTE: }

 * Use the **Query View** to run [RQL](../../../indexes/querying/what-is-rql) queries and view their results.
-* Queries can be run either on a Collection or on an existing Static-Index.
+* Queries can be executed either on a Collection or on an existing Static-Index.
 * A query on a collection with some filtering condition will create an Auto-Index (Dynamic Query).
   See [Index Types](../../../studio/database/indexes/indexes-overview#index-types) for details.
 * Query results can be saved/exported to a CSV file.